Aloe africana, Aloe barbadensis, Aloe ferox, Aloe perryi, Aloe spicata, Aloe vera.

 cuts and burns, leave the treated area uncovered.
 Do not cover it with a bandage.

-Dried aloe latex taken from the leaf (98 to 99 percent pure) has laxative properties.
+Dried aloe latex taken from the leaf (98% to 99% pure) has laxative effects.
+It can

-It can be taken internally to help treat constipation, hemorrhoids, rectal itching,
+be taken internally to help treat constipation, hemorrhoids, rectal itching, colitis,

 Aloe juice is dried and used to make tincture of benzoin.
 This is a sticky material